Hans-Joachim Stuck

+Across a four-decade career in sportscar racing, Stuck took several major victories, including three at the Nürburgring 24 Hours, two at the 24 Hours of Le Mans, and one at the Spa 24 Hours.
+He took eight victories in the World Sportscar Championship for BMW and Porsche, winning the title in 1985 and finishing runner-up in 1986 with the latter, driving the 962C.

 Life and career

 He was born in Garmisch-Partenkirchen in Bavaria, and is the son of Christa Thielmann and the legendary 1930s Auto Union Grand Prix driver Hans Stuck.
-As a young boy, his father taught him driving on the Nürburgring.
+His father taught him to drive on the Nürburgring as a young boy.
 In 1969 he started his first ever motor race at the Nordschleife.
 Speaking about that day he said, "Getting to the grid was extremely exciting.
 All of a sudden, my wishes to become a racer came true.
 I just wanted to start the race and give everybody hell!"
 The following year, at just 19 years of age, he won his first 24 hours race at the wheel of a BMW 2002ti.
 He won there again in 1998 and 2004, too, each time with a BMW touring car.

 In 1972, Stuck teamed up with Jochen Mass to drive a Ford Capri RS2600 to victory at the Spa 24 Hours endurance race in Belgium.
 His campaigns racing the BMW 3.0 CSL "Batmobile" were very successful in 1974 and 1975, in the German DRM as well as in the USA together with Ronnie Peterson.
 Later in the 1970s he raced the turbo-charged BMW 320i.After some success in Formula 2 with a March-BMW, he also entered F1 with March.
 Overall, Stuck participated in 81 Grands Prix, debuting on 13 January 1974.
 He achieved two podiums and scored 29 championship points.
-Incidentally, Stuck was the first driver to be born after the inaugural Grand Prix in 1950.
-Stuck was quite successful at Brabham-Alfa in 1977, leading the 1977 United States Grand Prix at Watkins Glen in the rain, but was replaced by Niki Lauda for 1978.
+Incidentally, Stuck was the first driver be born after the inaugural Grand Prix in 1950.
+Stuck was quite successful at Brabham-Alfa in 1977, leading the 1977 United States Grand Prix at Watkins Glen in the rain, but was replaced by Niki Lauda in 1978.
 Stuck missed an opportunity to join Williams F1 just before this team became successful.